bekadavis9/PersonalProjects/computer systems/Assignment1_ShellScript/README.md

-# Automate (some of) your life
+# Automating something in your life

-Getting familiar with the terminal is a fundamental skill to have, as you may not always have a neat graphical user interface ([GUI](https://en.wikipedia.org/wiki/Graphical_user_interface)) environment available to you.
-Many of you have various levels of experience using the terminal, so you will have some flexibility to be creative and push your skills.

-For this assignment, you will be warming up by writing a 1-2 page tutorial using unix commands and the bash scripting language.
-Your tutorial will be embedded in a shell script comments, explaining how to do something on the terminal that is non-trivial and automates some task that is particularly useful to you.
+Let's get used to the terminal and the shell by writing a 1-2 page tutorial using unix commands and the bash scripting language.
+The tutorial will be embedded in a shell script comments, explaining how to do something on the terminal that is non-trivial and automates some task that is particularly useful to you.

 ### How to run your script